 Simmer until the rice is tender, and then it’s time to make it creamy.

 Mix together evaporated milk (pro tip: you can substitute half & half for the evaporated milk) and flour and add the mixture to your simmering pot.
 Continue simmering for a few minutes, stir in your chicken (or turkey) and you’re all set.

 Really, that’s it!
 Creamy chicken and rice soup that tastes like it simmered all day in a matter of minutes.
-I like to serve mine with crusty bread or breadsticks.
+I like to serve mine with this easy homemade bread or breadsticks.
 But after Thanksgiving, if we’re lucky enough to get leftover rolls from my sister that’s what will be on the menu.